-Luxury (US$ 150 and up): Mövenpick Resort Petra is the best one out there its spotless rooms, great service and amazing rooftop will leave you speechless.
-Totally worth its money!
-Tetra Tree Hotel is a 5 minute drive from Petra entrance, it features spacious modern style rooms and indoor and outdoor swimming pools!
+Luxury (US$ 150 and up): Mövenpick Resort Petra is the best one out there; its spotless rooms, great service and amazing rooftop will leave you speechless.
+Totally worth the money!
+Tetra Tree Hotel is a 5 minute drive from Petra’s entrance.
+It features spacious modern style rooms and indoor and outdoor swimming pools!

-Middle (US$ 55 – 150): Marriott Petra Hotel is another great 5* hotel with an outstanding view that does not break the bank, keep in mind however, that it is 2,3 km away from Petra.
+Middle (US$ 55 – 150): Marriott Petra Hotel is another great 5* hotel with an outstanding view that does not break the bank but keep in mind however, that it is 2.3 km away from Petra.
 Petra Palace Hotel – a couple of swimming pools, warm decoration of rooms, proximity to Petra entrance – all these make the hotel worth considering.

-Budget (up to US$50): Peace Way Hotel is a great option for budget travelers, it is very close to Petra main gate, the staff is friendly and it has fabulous reviews!
+Budget (up to US$50): Peace Way Hotel is a great option for budget travelers; it is very close to the Petra main gate, the staff is friendly and it has fabulous reviews!
 Hotel Cleopetra is, again, located in the center of Wadi Musa.
-The rooms are simple, but they are clean and they have private bathroom.
+The rooms are simple, but they are clean and they have private bathrooms.
 Great value for money!

 Other things to do and to see in Petra:

 1) The Monastery (look at the map above) is the place carved into a chuck of the mountain.
 It is a way less touristy place inside Petra, but you need to walk a bit more to reach it and we did not have time unfortunately.